10 Things Customers Want on a Website

 So you want your website to make you look big.
 But the business experts I talked to recently say small is cool with customers, too.
 Small businesses, they say, have a personality, flavor and sensibility that big businesses can’t match.
+You could use them to send out Custom keychains to customers to raise brand awareness for example.
 And when it comes to what you put on your website, they urge: Don’t be afraid to tout your smallness.
+T

 “Small businesses can have more fun with their sites, more so than large corporations,” says Alice Bredin, president of Bredin Business Information, a Cambridge, Massachusetts, company that helps large business-to-business companies market themselves to small businesses.
 “A small-business site needs to include something that reflects the creativity and personality of its owner.”

 Maybe you’re a couple working side-by-side in a spare bedroom or a fourth-generation entrepreneur working to someday hand it over to a son or daughter.
 Maybe you’re putting yourself through grad school.
 Or you operate from a remote site in the hinterlands and you use only recycled materials.
 Presented well on a home page and/or an “About Us” section, all of these may have unique selling points to customers.